 - CLASSIC FIT: This cargo short is crafted of a classic fit for ultimate comfortability while active days outside.

 - OMNI-SHADE: Be safe and protected.
 Omni-Shade blocks UVA and UVB rays to help prevent sunburns and long-term skin damage.
 The tight weave construction with UV absorbent yarns block the full spectrum of harmful UV rays.

 Swimwear is like a jacket – the good ones last for years.
 I bought my Maki del Caribe beach shorts in 2012 from a shop in Santo Domingo in the Dominican Republic, and they’ve still got a few years in them.
 Can’t seem to find them online.

 According to Men’s Health, the majority (52 per cent) of Americans sleep partially clothed and 31 per cent sleep fully clothed.
 While I’m not American, I belong to the majority.
 I sleep in a pair of boxer shorts year-round.
-While the pair I own come from a local New Zealand retail store and are made of cotton, there is nothing fancy about them, apart from their colourful jungle pattern.
+I bought a pair from a local New Zealand retail store.
+They were made of cotton and there was nothing fancy about them, apart from their colourful jungle pattern.
 They lasted a few years.

 As I only have space for a maximum of four pairs of socks (not including running socks), I wear them regularly, and they seem to last about a year.

 For years, I only owned Icebreaker branded socks, but a friend put me onto Smartwool socks in 2019.
 Both are made of Merino, but I reckon the Smartwool ones are more comfortable and last longer.
 I now own two pairs of SmartWool PhD Outdoor Light Mini Socks and two pairs of SmartWool PhD Outdoor Medium Crew socks.